cjflan/connorjf.ssh/resume.md

 * **Golang** application to track songs streamed from Spotify, similar to last.fm
 * Songs streamed are written to a **MySQL** database along with artist, album and stream time details

+### Terminal Website
+* You're on it right now!
+* **Golang** application using Charmbraclet's Bubbletea, Wish, and Glamour to host a version of my website in the terminal
+* Utilizes GitHub Actions for **CI/CD** from cjflan/connorjf.ssh to a Linode VM for automated updates and deployments

 ## Technical Skills
 Languages: Golang, Python, MATLAB \
 Technologies: Jenkins, GitHub Actions, Kubernetes, Docker, Terraform, Prometheus, GNU coreutils, Orka \